webappio/docs/layerfile-reference/workdir.md

 `WORKDIR [directory]`

-The `WORKDIR` instruction changes the locatation from which files are resolved in the runner.
+The `WORKDIR` instruction changes the location from which files are resolved in the runner.

 ### Examples